schramm-famm/docs/design/websocket_protocol.md

             msg.version = conversation.version
         broadcast message to all active clients, excluding the sender sender_caret = current sender caret position
+        apply delta to caret of sender
-        shift carets of all active clients, including the sender store checkpoint object
+        shift carets of all active clients
+        store checkpoint object
-    case cursor:
+    case cursor update:
-        shift caret of sender at msg.version checkpoint shift caret of sender at subsequent checkpoints based on the caret position at the previous checkpoint
+        apply delta to caret of sender at msg.version checkpoint shift caret of sender at subsequent checkpoints based on the new caret position
         broadcast message to all active clients, excluding the sender case ack:
         remove user from list of awaiting acks for the msg.version if all acks for msg.version have been received: broadcast new ack msg to all active clients, including the sender remove checkpoint for msg.version - 1
-    ...
 ```